DatashareNetwork: A Decentralized Privacy-Preserving Search Engine for Investigative Journalists: The limits of document search

 In this section, we consider a \numdocsearch search oracle $\oracle$ which returns the number of matching documents for each query.
 The oracle only supports one operation, \textsf{query}, which takes a set of keywords $\partialset$ as input and returns the number of matching documents $t \leftarrow \oracleQuery(\partialset)$.

 \para{Document recover} Since the 1-bit search oracle's output can be computed from the \numdocsearch oracle, the algorithms from the previous section also work against the \numdocsearch search oracle.
-As a matter of fact, when only considering a single document, the behavior of the \numdocsearch oracle is equivalent to that of the 1-bit search oracle, there \textsc{RecoverDocument} in Algorithm~\ref{alg:RecoverDocument} is also optimal for the \numdocsearch system in recovering documents.
+As a matter of fact, when only considering a single document, the behavior of the \numdocsearch oracle is equivalent to that of the 1-bit search oracle, thus \textsc{RecoverDocument} in Algorithm~\ref{alg:RecoverDocument} is also optimal for the \numdocsearch system in recovering documents.

 \para{Corpus extraction} The extra information provided by the \numdocsearch oracle, however, helps create a much more efficient corpus extraction function.
-In particular, an attacker is no longer faced with the uncertainty when it only has a one bit oracle.
-Given an existing set of keywords $\partialset$, the attacker can query $\partialset \cup \kwx$ and see if the number of matching documents changes, or not.
-If the number of matching documents changes, there were documents that match $\partialset$ but not $\partialset \cup \kwx$.
-If the number of matching documents stays the same, all documents that match $\partialset$ also match $\partialset \cup \kwx$.
+In particular, an attacker is no longer faced with the uncertainty caused by the one-bit oracle.
+Given an existing set of keywords $\partialset$, the attacker can query $\partialset \cup \{\kwx\}$ and see if the number of matching documents changes, or not.
+If the number of matching documents changes, there were documents that match $\partialset$ but not $\partialset \cup \{\kwx\}$.
+If the number of matching documents stays the same, all documents that match $\partialset$ also match $\partialset \cup \{\kwx\}$.

 Algorithm~\ref{alg:extract-docnum} exploits this principle.
-It keeps track of the current set of documents $\docset$, the set of keywords $\partialset$ that it is currently considering, the index $\start$ into the list of keywords (the keywords with index less than $\start$ have already been considered), and the number \textsf{matches} of documents that contain the current set of keywords $\partialset$.
+It keeps track of the current set of documents represented as $\docset$, the set of keywords $\partialset$ that it is currently considering, the index $\start$ into the list of keywords (the keywords with index less than $\start$ have already been considered), and the number \textsf{matches} of documents that contain the current set of keywords $\partialset$.
 To find all documents with respect to the set of keywords $\kwset=\{a_1, \ldots, a_{\n}\}$, call $\textsc{Extract}(\emptyset, \emptyset, 1, \infty)$.

 Given the current set $\partialset$ with \textsf{matches} matching documents it proceeds as follows.
 It asks the next keyword $a_i$, if there are still matching documents (i.e., $\textsf{next} > 0$ ) it adds $a_i$ to $\partialset$ and continues exploring.
 If some documents matched $\partialset$ but did not match $\partialset \cup a_i$ (i.e., $\textsf{matches} > \textsf{next}$), the algorithm also continues exploring by skipping the keyword $a_i$.